2vlad/sms-dashboard/RAILWAY_DEPLOYMENT.md

 3. Click "Generate Domain" for a railway.app subdomain or "Custom Domain" to use your own domain
 4. Follow the instructions to configure DNS settings if using a custom domain

+## Troubleshooting Common Issues

+### Issue: "pip: command not found" during build

+If you encounter this error, it means the build environment doesn't have Python properly installed.
+This is why we're using a custom Dockerfile that starts with a Python base image.

+### Issue: Services can't access shared data

+Make sure both services have the same volumes mounted at the same paths.
+This ensures they can share data like Telegram sessions and the database.

+### Issue: Environment variables not working

+Double-check that you've added all required environment variables to both services.
+Missing environment variables are a common cause of deployment failures.

 ## Continuous Deployment

 Railway automatically sets up continuous deployment.
 Any changes pushed to your main branch will trigger a new deployment.